 - A large pan – This dish is amazing because it’s cooked in one pan!
 A large pan like a wok is best because we’ll have everything in it at once, but a large skillet will work fine as well.

-One of the best tips I can give you is to prep everything in advance!
-Cut and set up your ingredients mise en place.
+- Prep everything in advance – Cut and set up your ingredients mise en place.
 This dish cooks really fast, so when you have all the ingredients ready to go, you can cycle them in and out of the hot pan.

 Keto Pad ThaiPrint Recipe Pin Recipe